JaneliaSciComp/JRCLUST/docs/source/parameters/index.rst

 Minimum number of sample neighbors exceeding threshold for a sample to be considered a peak.

-For example, consider a putative peak occurring at sample :math:`t_i`.
+For example, consider a potential peak occurring at sample :math:`t_i`.
 If ``minNeighborsDetect`` is set to 1, then **either** sample :math:`t_{i-1}` or :math:`t_{i+1}` must also exceed the detection threshold.
 If ``minNeighborsDetect`` is set to 2, then **both** sample :math:`t_{i-1}` and :math:`t_{i+1}`